Utena - second ending sequence

 • The castle fades away, showing a cloudy sky with sunbeams.
 White feathers fall.

-Utena is the first character to appear in the story, but I think it is told from Anthy’s point of view.
+It’s from Anthy’s point of view.
 At no point in the series does Utena want to kiss Anthy, or sweep her from her feet; she does not even realize her own love until episode 37.
 Anthy probably would like to be swept away, and she shows physical desire.
 And Anthy believes in princes, even after leaving the Academy.
-Alternately, the ending sequence is not shown from either character’s point of view, but tells in a stylized way an imaginary good ending that Anthy wishes for starting early in the Apocalypse Saga and Utena comes to wish for late.
-A weakness of this interpretation is that, if Utena has a wish like this story, then she loses it at the end when she understands the truth of princes.

 It’s a wish-fulfillment story based on Akio’s propaganda.
 The characters start out separate, not knowing each other.
+(Compare the opener, where they start out together and are shown as separating and rejoining.)
 They rise in the elevator until they reach the castle.
-The conventional “interesting” parts of the story are in color with action; the rest is in silhouette without movement other than the rising elevator.
+The conventional “interesting” parts of the story are in color with action; the rest is in silhouette without movement other than the rising elevator and its wind, the wind of the prince’s power.
 The first color segment is the love story, Anthy and Utena falling in love.
-They are in every classical planet’s heaven.
+They are in every classical planet’s heaven, associating them with stars; their names make them celestial.
 The heavens are followed by a circle, that is, a ring.
 It is a wedding ring, and symbolizes oneness and eternity.
 The second color segment is reaching the castle in the sky, which represents the fantasy eternity of happily-ever-after.
 The bells are wedding bells.
-The bells also correspond to the bells that ring when a duel is over: Wedding bells that signify that the action is over.
-Eternity equals marriage.
-As the Black Rose makes clear, eternity means an eternity of stasis without growth.
+The bells also correspond to the bells that ring when a duel is over: Funeral bells that signify that the action is over.
+Eternity equals marriage, and Akio’s marriages equal death for the wife.
+As the Black Rose makes clear, eternity means an eternity of stasis without growth, indistinguishable from death.
 The propaganda makes eternity sound good, but in Utena marriage is the end of the line for a woman, because then she is under her husband’s final control.
-The bells are also funeral bells, and the Black Rose lets us know that eternity means the eternity of death, the only stasis there is.
-Or, in the Buddhist interpretation, the stasis of eternal reincarnation, the only Buddhist stasis (which as I understand it is long-lasting but not really eternal).
+In the Buddhist interpretation, funeral bells refer to the stasis of eternal reincarnation, the only Buddhist stasis (which as I understand it is long-lasting but not really eternal).

 The Student Council platform is reached by an elevator going up.
 Mikage’s lair is reached by an elevator going down.
 In the Apocalypse Saga, the dueling platform and Akio’s tower room are reached by elevators going up.
 In Utena, elevators take you to centers of patriarchal power.
 Anthy’s imaginary elevator takes the couple to the castle in the sky, an imaginary center of patriarchal power.